lsbnb/amp_gan/README.md

 ```

 ## Examples
-There are two example to be used.
+There are two examples with available AMPs to be used.
 1. Jupyter-notebook example is located in example/example.ipynb.
 2. Script example is located in example/example.sh.